ACES-UNIBEN/aces-techweek24/README.md

 This repo is created for ACES TECH WEEK 2023/2024 SESSION, a week-long celebration of tech innovation.
 It contains a frontend challenge from [Frontend Mentor](https://www.frontendmentor.io/), a platform that provides real-world HTML, CSS and JavaScript challenges with professional designs.
 This particular [challenge](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5) tests the developer's knowledge of HTML, CSS $ JavaScript.

-HOW TO PARTICIPATE
+## HOW TO PARTICIPATE
 To participate in the Hackathon, you need to register on the google form provided with the invite flyer.
 You can do this after completing the challenge.

+## CONTRIBUTE

-TO **CONTRIBUTE** to this repo, you need to follow these steps (read them all, but take CAREFUL NOTE of 2, 5, 6 & 7):
+To contribute to this repo, you need to follow these steps (*READ THEM ALL, BUT TAKE CAREFUL NOTE OF 2, 5, 6 & 7*):

 1. Fork this repo and clone it to your local machine.
 2. Start this particular [challenge](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5) we have selected, and create a new branch for it.
 The branch name should be in the format **challenge-name-your-name**.